7 Easy Watercolor Brushstroke Drills for Beginners | Round-Up

 Key strokes: Demonstrates the fundamental thin-thick-thin brushstroke and its variations.

-π My feedback: This 1-minute video demonstrates the technique beautifully — it’s a must-watch! β³
+👉 My feedback: This 1-minute video demonstrates the technique beautifully — it’s a must-watch!

 Watercolor brush technique exercises are useful to warm up, refresh, and build muscle memory.
 They’re also great for fitting in purposeful painting even when your time is limited.

-As a watercolor artist since 2020, stroke drills remain an integral part of my weekly practice — whether to warm up or maintain muscle memory.
-They’re enjoyable and meditative too! π§βοΈ
+As a watercolor artist since 2020, stroke drills remain an integral part of my watercolor practice — besides all the other benefits, I find them relaxing and meditative.

-Brushstroke drills are one of the simplest and best ways to level up your watercolor skills.
-Start practicing regularly — even just 5-10 minutes a few times a week makes a difference! πͺ
+Brushstroke drills are one of the simplest and most effective ways to level up your watercolor skills.
+Start practicing regularly — even just 5-10 minutes a few times a week makes a difference in your creative practice.